-Help us monitor the health of a local stream near your home!
-There are approximately 3,000 miles of streams and 100,000 storm drains in Mecklenburg County.
+Help us monitor the health of a local stream!
+There are approximately 3,000 miles of streams and more than 100,000 storm drains in Mecklenburg County.
 We have an extensive surface water quality monitoring program, but we need your help monitoring this vast network of streams and storm drains.
-Participating in the Volunteer Monitoring Program is also a great way to teach kids about the local environment.
+Participating in the Volunteer Monitoring Program is easy… just go look at a stream!

 Have you seen our signs along some of the greenways?
 We are asking for you to send us a picture of what you are seeing in the stream with a 😊 if you think the stream looks good, or a ☹ if you see any sign of pollution.
 We also ask if you see a threat to water quality (ex: oil sheen, gas odor, colored water, etc.) that you please call 3-1-1 to report the issue.
 Don’t want to send us a text?
 Just fill out the online

 Streamside Snapshot Formand click submit!
 Please access this form using the latest versions of Google Chrome, Mozilla Firefox, Apple Safari, or Microsoft Edge.

 If you like our Streamside Snapshot program but want to get a little more involved, you can join our Streamside Assessment program.
 Volunteers will participate in an “Introduction to Volunteer Monitoring: Streamside Assessment Workshop”.
 This workshop will introduce participants to surface water quality and how to visually identify pollution issues within our streams.
 Volunteers can complete the workshop

 online.
 There is also a Story Map that will help you identify